About the Yale Film Study Center

 We also have two flatbed film viewing facilities and twelve private video viewing booths for individual use.
 All worldwide media formats may be viewed.
 Three clip capture-enabled work stations are available by appointment for individual use by students and faculty for course-related projects.
 These are used to capture excerpts only.

-The Film Study Center co-manages two state-of-the-art film projection facilities on the Yale campus.
-The Whitney Humanities Center Auditorium, 53 Wall Street (capacity 240), features a 20 foot wide screen, and is capable of showing 35mm prints in Dolby Digital stereo surround sound, as well as 16mm prints.
+There are two facilities on the Yale campus for projection of 35mm and 16mm prints.
+Both are managed by Classroom Technology & Event Services.
+The Whitney Humanities Center Auditorium, 53 Wall Street (capacity 240), features a 20 foot wide screen, and is capable of showing 35mm prints in Dolby Digital stereo surround sound, as well as 16mm prints and DCP.
 Room 106 at 212 York Street is a 55-seat classroom, featuring both film formats with Dolby Digital stereo sound capability for 35mm.
 Additionally, both facilities support screenings in a variety of digital media formats including Blu-ray.

 For information on other classrooms and screening facilities, including which rooms support which media, click here.